Hello256World/apple_shop_flutter/README.md

 # apple_shop_flutter

-this is onlion ecommers project.
+this is onlion E-commerce project.

 this project uses bloc state management.